mathieu-clement/cs686-big-data-p2/README.md

 ### Where are you most likely to be struck by lightning?
 Use a precision of 4 Geohash characters and provide the top 3 locations. ([lightning](src/main/java/edu/usfca/cs/mr/lightning/))

 To solve this question, I looked at the feature "lightning_surface".
-Whenever the value was positive, the mapper output is <geohash[4:], 1>.
+Whenever the value is positive, the mapper output is <geohash[4:], 1>.
 The reducer then calculates the sum just like word count, and that tells us how many observations of lightning we have found for each 4 character geohash.

-We have a tiew, so this list has more than 3 locations:
+We have a tie, so this list has more than 3 locations:

 |Geohash|Address (center)|Lightning occurrences|
 | --- | --- | ---: |